 How it Works

-Multidisciplinary teams of students at all levels from all parts of the world are invited to submit their ideas for actionable projects in one of four tracks:
+134 multidisciplinary teams of students from 44 countries were accepted to participate based on their proposals for actionable projects in one of four tracks:

 - Inspiration and Empowerment: Develop a creative approach to raising awareness on climate change and influencing others using tactics such as video, art, writing, or social media.